Your guide to space and layout in UI design

 - Size – larger UI elements will draw the user’s attention

 - Color – bright colors catch eyes before so than muted ones.
-Learn more about designing with UI color here
+Read our blog post to learn more about designing UIs with color.

 - Contrast – users are drawn to brighter compositions